 Growing up, I wanted to be Nancy Drew.
 Or a crime scene analyst.
 Or an FBI profiler.

-A focus on finding the truth and understanding inner workings translated into a focus on accountability and investigative journalism, particularly involving data.
+A focus on finding the truth translated into a focus on accountability and investigative journalism, particularly involving data.
 Now, I dig for answers and share them in hopes of informing and improving society.

 I’ve written the first draft of history as schools scrambled in the face of a global pandemic and a national reckoning with systemic racism and police brutality.

 And I’ve won awards for my education coverage, data journalism and political reporting.

 Right now, I write about education for the Pulitzer Prize-winning Courier Journal in Louisville, Ky.
 I keep tabs on one of the largest school districts in the country, state education policy and the teacher activism efforts and politics that influence both.
 I also write The Hall Pass, an education newsletter for CJ subscribers.

 I previously covered education at Insider Louisville.
 Before that, I covered technology at TechRepublic, worked on the data desk at the Austin American-Statesman and ran The Louisville Cardinal.

 A lifelong Kentuckian, I earned a degree in investigative journalism with a Russian minor from the University of Louisville.

 Home photo by Arry Schofield / About photo by Scott Utterback.